TheThingsNetwork/docs/_content/v2-preview/uno/_quickstart.md

 ## Encode Messages
 What would be cooler than turning a LED on by sending `00`?
 Sending `{ "led": true }` of course!
 Just like we decode message on arrival on The Things Network we can also encode messages to devices before they will be delivered.

-1. On the dashboard, navigate to the application and select **Payload Functions** from the top right menu.
+1. In the console, navigate to the application and select **Payload Functions** from the top right menu.
 2. Select **encoder** and use [the following code](https://github.com/TheThingsNetwork/arduino-device-lib/blob/master/examples/QuickStart/Encoder.js):

     ```js